prerender/prerender/README.md

 ### s3-html-cache
 ###### Turn on the s3-html-cache plugin (uncomment it in `index.js`) to enable s3 caching.

+A `GET` request will check S3 for a cached copy.
+If a cached copy is found, it will return that.
+Otherwise, it will make the request to your server and then persist the HTML to the S3 cache.

+A `POST` request will skip the S3 cache.
+It will make a request to your server and then persist the HTML to the S3 cache.
+The `POST` is meant to update the cache.

 You'll need to sign up with Amazon Web Services and export these 3 environment variables.

 ```